 As photographers, we know that standing out from the rest and providing something more unique and special to our clients is what sets us apart.
 Delivering a great experience and beautiful quality work goes a long way towards achieving this.
 So I definitely recommend putting together some ideas on where you would like to be in terms of your service l

 Make sure you are using legal editing programmes.
 And you will need to insure your equipment incase anything terrible happens to your gear.
-Make sure your insurance covers you for your equipment outside the studio or house because you do travel outside of a studio setup.
+Make sure your insurance covers you for your equipment outside the studio or house because you do travel.
 If you have have been doing photography for a while, you will most likely have this in place already.

 We really do support our photographers in getting their name out into the market as much as possible.
-We create a personal listing on our site for you where you can link to your website, social media accounts, email and display your work as well as your own logo.
-Birth photographers are displayed by area, but of course, some travel quite far out so they will be listed under a few more areas than just one.
+We create a personal listing on our site.
+Where you can link to your website, social media accounts and email.
+Birth photographers are displayed by area.
+Of course, some travel quite far out so they will be listed under a few more areas than just one.

 Don’t forget to keep in touch with your clients for repeat work!
 The bond you have formed with them is a great foundation for the next milestones in their child’s lives.
 It is also a wonderful industry for word of mouth marketing as it is such deep work.
 Running a business does take dedication, planning, capital and marketing.
 We hope you join our member network for support through this journey.

 The pioneers in this industry felt alone in building their business, but you don’t have to.
-SABPA is truly here to make you feel protected and supported and we aim to keep industry standards as high as possible considering the incredible environment we work in.
+SABPA is truly here to make you feel protected and supported.
+We aim to keep industry standards as high as possible considering the incredible environment we work in.

-Keep on reading to show you how to get ongoing support and your birth photography license.
+Keep on reading to show you how to get ongoing support and your birth photography license in our next blog.